-Today, I’m going to tell you about a different type of WooCommerce pricing table plugin with you.
-It works by creating automatic pricing tables for your products.
+Today, I'm going to tell you about two different types of WooCommerce pricing table plugin.
+They both work by creating automatic pricing tables for your products or variations.
 No more manual data entry!

 Example: WooCommerce pricing table for an online print shop

 To show you how to do it, I'm going to create a WooCommerce pricing table for an imaginary online print shop.